What's Wrong with My Tree?

 Avoid creating more problems in the future by buying rust-resistant trees and juniper varieties.

 Another common apple disease is fireblight.
-This bacterial disease attacks other members of the rose family including crabapples, pears, hawthorns, mountain ash, roses, quince, cotoneasters, and spirea.
+This bacterial disease attacks other members of the rose family, including crabapples, pears, hawthorns, mountain ash, roses, quince, cotoneasters, and spirea.

 Young trees can be killed quickly in just a few weeks.
-All parts of the plant including flowers, fruit, stems, trunks, and roots can be infected.
+All parts of the plan,t including flowers, fruit, stems, trunks, and roots, can be infected.
 Early detection and sanitation can help manage this disease.
-Look for wilted or curled stem tips and sunken discolored areas, known as cankers, on the stem.
+Look for wilted or curled stem tips and sunken, discolored areas, known as cankers, on the stem.

 Remove and destroy infected stems by pruning at least 12 inches below the canker.
 Disinfect tools between cuts by soaking them in alcohol for at least 30 seconds or treating them with a spray disinfectant that contains at least 70% alcohol to reduce the risk of spreading the disease

 Provide proper can and avoid high nitrogen fertilizers that encourage lush succulent growth that is more susceptible to this disease.
-Using a low nitrogen slow release fertilizer like Milorganite provides needed nutrients over a longer period of time without promoting lush succulent growth.
+Using a low-nitrogen, slow-release fertilizer like Milorganite provides needed nutrients over a longer period of time without promoting lush, succulent growth.

 It is difficult to detect thousand cankers in the early stages of infection.
 The walnut twig beetle that carries the disease on its body tunnels into the tree.
-The fungus kills the area under the tree bark creating dead areas called cankers.
-When the walnut twig beetle populations are high they form lots of cankers that eventually strangle that part of the tree.
-This restriction prevents water and nutrients from reaching the upper branches causing them to turn yellow, wilt, and die.
+The fungus kills the area under the tree bark, creating dead areas called cankers.
+When the walnut twig beetle populations are high, they form lots of cankers that eventually strangle that part of the tree.
+This restriction prevents water and nutrients from reaching the upper branches, causing them to turn yellow, wilt, and die.

-Many states have imposed quarantines of wood products to prevent the disease from spreading into or throughout their state.
+Many states have imposed quarantines on wood products to prevent the disease from spreading into or throughout their state.
 Find out what your state is doing and how you can help prevent the spread.